POSEIDON-SCRIPTS/Documentation/scripts/pos-farming/config-examples/config.lua.md

-            min = 1, -- minimum amount of items to receive }, -- bonus items to receive when harvesting the plant with this item in the inventory or false to disable it multiply = 2, -- amount to multiply the harvest or false to disable it },
+            min = 1, -- minimum amount of items to receive }, -- bonus items to receive when harvesting the plant with this item in the inventory or false to disable it multiply = 2, -- amount to multiply the harvest or false to disable it durability = 1, -- durability of the item or false to disable it, when harvesting it will decrease the durability by 1, when it reaches 0, the item will be destroyed
+    },
 }